J-umpy/cherub/README.md

 - Collects Discord messages with metadata
 - Collects message counts and determines usage data

-# Feature Plans
+# Plans
-✔ Have the graphs actually embed within Discord (Google Sheets is a pain to work with)
+- Discontinue Google Sheets support
+- Make Cherub ToS-legal, as member data has to be able to be deleted at will for her to be ToS-legal

 - Improve data sorting to allow for more efficient data interpretation for other projects.

      EX) If you were to use this data for a machine learning chatbot, differentiating between messages from #general and #bot-commands would consume a considerable amount of time

-✔ Setup wizard and documentation for installation and setup

 # Next Update:
 More bug fixes